anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 end
 ```

-You're saying, 'If the node you're looking at is a client or base, then run this control block.'
+You're saying, "If the node you're looking at is a client or base, then run this control block."
 You'll do the same for the `server` control:

 ```ruby
 if ['server', 'base'].include? role